arcones/raspberryPi-POCs/matrix-keyboard/README.md

 Following table is a proposal of how to connect the jumper wires from the matrix keyboard to the raspberryPi.

-I have used a raspberryPi 4B but you can use execute wiringPi's function `gpio readall` in your raspberryPi terminal to check your GPIO board and its pins to make your own version.
+I have used a raspberryPi 4B but you can use execute wiringPi's function `gpio readall` in your raspberryPi terminal to check your GPIO board pins and make your own version.

 | BCM | Name  | Mode | Connection | Color |
 |:---:|:-----:|:----:|:----------:|:-----:|